Documentation

 For Borrowers

-Borrow USDC without collateral using your World ID proof of personhood.
+Borrow USDC without collateral after a Persona identity check.
 Designed for real humans with real use cases — not bots or sybil attacks.

 Connect your wallet

 Connect the wallet you want to receive USDC into.
-This wallet will be linked to your World ID nullifier — use a dedicated wallet for borrowing.
+This wallet will be linked to your Persona inquiry — use a dedicated wallet for borrowing.

 Verify on the Borrow page